-We investigated statewide usages and participation in the U.S. Department of Agriculture's (USDA) Conservation Reserve Program – Transition Incentive Program (CRP-TIP in South Dakota and surrounding states, and submitted the following recommendations to the USDA to make regarding program delivery.
+We investigated statewide usages and participation in the U.S. Department of Agriculture's (USDA) Conservation Reserve Program – Transition Incentive Program (CRP-TIP) in South Dakota, North Dakota, Iowa, and Nebraska, and submitted the following recommendations to the USDA to make regarding program delivery.
 (Check out our report, "Pathways to Land Access.")

 This project is supported by a cooperative agreement (#CCC-DAFP-6-060) between the USDA – Farm Service Agency (FSA) and the following organizations: the Center for Rural Affairs, Dakota Rural Action, and the National Sustainable Agriculture Coalition.